 RighTel's position in the market is difficult to ascertain as the company does not release any subscriber figures.
 However, BMI has said several times it believed there was pent-up demand for 3G services, which suggests take-up could easily have been very fast.
 Tamin Telecom was authorised to provide 2G and 3G services in April 2010, the first 3G licence to be granted in the country.
 However, it was not until late November 2011 that services were launched, under the RighTel brand.
 In February 2013, Tamin was granted an extension of its exclusive rights to the 3G network for another year - to September 2014.
 In the absence of data from the operator, we estimate RighTel to have had around 3.45mn subscribers by the end of June 2013.
 The news surrounding RighTel remains confused and conflicting.
 In March 2013 the Tehran Chronicle quoted local SIM card sellers saying that RighTel had a strong subscribership among students.
-The news agency also reported that the cheapest plan is a data-only plan retailing for IRR200,000 (USD6), while a postpaid contract costs IRR2mn (USD60).
+The news agency also reported that the cheapest plan is a data-only plan retailing for IRR200,000 (USD6) while a postpaid contract costs IRR2mn (USD60).
+The company is currently offering nine different price plans ranging from family plans to plans for under eighteens.
+Packages are mixed, offering both voice as well as data services.
 TeleGeography referred to local press reports stating that RighTel only began selling 3G SIMs in February 2012 but has faced criticism from the authorities.
 The Iran Project reported four grand ayatollahs had condemned the company's video calling services in February 2013 saying it would 'jeopardise the public chastity' and inflict damage on the country's religion and political system.
-With the operator not currently publishing financial or operating performance, and no suggestions in local press or from the regulator, our data for RighTel remains estimated for the foreseeable future.
+With the operator not currently publishing financial or operating performance and no suggestions in local press or from the regulator, our data for RighTel remains estimated for the foreseeable future.